Geologist Tweets 'Hot' Splash At Tomi Lahren

 — Jess Phoenix (@jessphoenix2018) May 23, 2018

-If that wasn’t heated enough, Phoenix is headed into a hotly contested race in her district, which includes northern Los Angeles and Ventura counties, according to the Ballotpedia web site.
+If that wasn’t heated enough, Phoenix is headed into a hotly contested race in her district, which includes northern Los Angeles and Ventura counties, according to the Ballotpedia website.

-She is facing off in a four-way Democratic primary against Katie Hill, Brian Caforio and Mary Pallant, according to Ballotpedia.
+She is facing off in a four-way Democratic primary against Katie Hill, Brian Caforio, and Mary Pallant, according to Ballotpedia.

 The winner will take on Republican incumbent Rep. Stephen Knight to represent the district of 714,313 constituents.